marckolak/uwb-cirs-2018/README.md

 The dataset is to be cited as follows:

+`see current version of README file or go to the Zenodo website`

 When using the data, please consider also citing the original paper, for which it was collected: